benoit-pereira-da-silva/textual/README.md

 - build a value from a scanned token (`FromUTF8String`),
 - attach ordering metadata (`WithIndex` / `GetIndex`),
 - re-compose multiple outputs back into one (`Aggregate`),
-- render any value back to UTF‑8 (`UTF8String`).
+- render any value back to UTF‑8 (`UTF8String`),

-Built-in implementations:

-- `textual.String`: minimal carrier (just a `string` + `Index`).
-- `textual.Result`: richer carrier for partial processing (fragments, variants, confidence, raw segments…).

-You can implement your own carrier type if you want to keep extra metadata flowing through the pipeline.
+- propagate recoverable errors inside the data stream (`WithError` / `GetError`).

+**Important note about errors:** `Carrier` errors are *data*, not control-flow.
+Most of the `textual` stack does not stop when `GetError() != nil`.
+It is up to your processors and/or the final consumer to decide how to handle error-carrying items (route them, log them, drop them, etc.).
+For fatal conditions, use context cancellation or stop producing outputs.

 ### Built-in carriers